TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

-written, and the complete history of what was tried and revised along the way -- lives in [`spare-qubit-cliff-combined.md`](spare-qubit-cliff-combined.md) (same folder as this file; split into three parts as it grew past a comfortable single-file size -- Part 1 links to Parts 2 and 3 at its own end).
+written, and the complete history of what was tried and revised along the way -- lives in [`spare-qubit-cliff-combined.md`](spare-qubit-cliff-combined.md) (same folder as this file; split into five parts as it grew past a comfortable single-file size -- Part 1 links to Parts 2, 3, 4 and 5 at its own end).
 Reading all of that means reading the same explanation of "VF2Layout fails -> falls back to SabreLayout" five or six times, the same benchmark-arm definitions three times, and the same "a win is impossible when the search failed" caveat three times -- this file states